Setting up a device for development

 Creating a Development Provisioning Profile

-Provisioning Profiles can also be created through Apple's Developer Portal, but before creating a provisioning profile, an App ID must be made.
+Before creating a provisioning profile, an App ID must be made.
 An App ID is a reverse-DNS style string that uniquely identifies an application.
 The steps below will demonstrate how to create a Wildcard App ID, which can be used to build and install most applications.
 Explicit App IDs only allow the installation of one application (with the matching bundle ID), and are generally used for certain iOS features such as Apple Pay and HealthKit.
-For information on creating Explicit App IDs, refer to the Provisioning for Application services section of this guide.
+For information on creating Explicit App IDs, refer to the Working with Capabilities guide.

 - In the developer portal browse to the Certificate, Identifiers and Profiles section in the Apple Developer Center.
 Select App IDs under Identifiers.